niki9011/HTML-CSS/README.md

 # HTML-CSS
 Learning the basics of typography

-#Learning the basics of typography
-#Styling websites with CSS
+Styling websites with CSS
-#Basic knowledge of building a web page
+Basic knowledge of building a web page
-#Creation of adaptive (responsive) web design
+Creation of adaptive (responsive) web design
-#Creating external websites
+Creating external websites
-#Ability to create static web pages
+Ability to create static web pages